Frequently Asked Questions

 Yes, we require applicants from other colleges to include official transcripts in their application packets, and we require Blinn students to do the same.

 Admission to Blinn is not mandatory before applying to the Veterinary Technology Program.
-You can apply to Blinn after you receive your acceptance letter.
+You can apply to Blinn after you receive your provisional acceptance letter.
+Entry into the program would then be fully granted after acceptance to Blinn.